sanjay-chivukula/100DaysOfCodeAndML/README.md

 ## Rules:
  - I will go through my topics which are in the goals section each day and update my progress in the logs.
+ - I will also update anything related to programming and software development that I worked on or learnt that day in the logs.